Back to overview

 • Daily writing time: 3-4 hours (including planning and revision)

-• A SYMBAN account with enough credits for a complete novel
+• A SYMBAN account with a SYMBAN subscription

 • A basic idea: You know what story you want to tell -- at least roughly